 What is refraction?

-The purpose of the globe is to receive light from the outside world and transmit it to the brain for processing.
-There are two aspects to this function.
-In the first instance, the light rays have to be correctly focused on to the back of the eye.
-Then, this information has to be converted to electrochemical signals by the cells within the retina and transmitted to the brain.
+The purpose of the globe of the eye is to receive light from the outside world and transmit it to the brain for processing into a visual image.
+There are two essential elements to this function: the image has to be correctly focused on to the back of the eye and this information has to be converted to electrochemical signals and transmitted to the brain.

-- The shapes of the cornea and lens.
+- The curvature of the cornea and lens.

-- The length of the eye from front to back (the axial length).
+- The axial length of the eye (from front to back).

 Importance of refractive errors

-- Undetected refractive errors in childhood may lead to behavioural problems and adversely affect social interaction and performance (academic or sporting) at school.
+- Undetected refractive errors in childhood may lead to behavioural problems and adversely affect social interaction and performance at school.

 - Under-corrected refractive error may account for up to 75% of all vision impairment in high-income countries.

 Global estimates indicate that more than 2.3 billion people in the world experience poor vision due to refractive error and that 13 million children aged 5-15 years worldwide are visually impaired from uncorrected refractive error.
 Visual impairment from uncorrected refractive errors can have immediate and long-term consequences in children and adults, such as lost educational and employment opportunities, lost economic gain for individuals, families and societies and impaired quality of life.

 School vision screening programmes carried out by teachers and other ancillary personnel can identify and treat or refer children with refractive error.
 The potential impact varies widely between areas, depending on prevalence of refractive error and rates of school attendance.
 Barriers to acceptance of services include cost and quality of refractive care and cultural beliefs that glasses will harm children's eyes.[3, 4]